INTONNATION/freeton-smc-scripts/README.md

+### Remarks

+msig.sh, depool.sh and send_stake_to_depool.sh now supports only FLD.TON.DEV.
+Will be updates soon.

 ### Pre-requirements

-- tonos-cli
+- tonos-cli installed and configured to the required network.
 - solc
 - tvm_linker
 - solc stdlib
-- msig abi
+- msig abi (better to clone https://github.com/tonlabs/ton-labs-contracts on the same level as this repo)
 - msig wallet with tokens
 - check vars(abi and stdlib path) in smc-update.sh smc-deploy.sh debot-deploy.sh